endloop-ch/devcontainer/README.md

 ## Installation
 - Create a folder `.devcontainer` in your project's root folder.
 - Copy the content to this folder
-- Provide userdata/groupdata in `.env` file
-- Provide workdir in `.env` file
+- Specify the following data in the `.env` file:
+    - Username
+    - User group
+    - Workdir of container
+    - Container/Image name
 - Run `docker-compose up -d --build`

+Done!